mirego/react-native-boilerplate/README.md

 react-native-boilerplate is © 2023 [Mirego](https://www.mirego.com) and may be freely distributed under the [New BSD license](http://opensource.org/licenses/BSD-3-Clause).
 See the [`LICENSE.md`](./LICENSE.md) file.

+The logo is based on [this lovely icon by businessicons13](https://thenounproject.com/icon/science-2583979/), from The Noun Project.
+Used under a [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/) license.

 ## About Mirego

 [Mirego](https://www.mirego.com) is a team of passionate people who believe that work is a place where you can innovate and have fun.
 We’re a team of [talented people](https://life.mirego.com) who imagine and build beautiful Web and mobile applications.
 We come together to share ideas and [change the world](http://www.mirego.org).